 In each theory we will discuss, there will be an exemplary empirical journal article I will discuss during lecture to give a glimpse into how criminologists test the theory under consideration.
-For extra credit (going above and beyond the required classwork), you may optionally choose to read the empirical journal article for the week (articles are on Canvas).
-For each of these readings, you will fill out a simple worksheet that guides you in reading and making sense of the research articles.
+For extra credit (going above and beyond the required classwork), you may optionally choose to read the empirical journal article for the week.
+For the reading you choose, you will fill out a simple worksheet that guides you in reading and making sense of the research articles.
 This will a) allow you to distill often complex, scientific writing into your own observations, b) gain insight into how criminologists actually "test" the theories we are discussing, and c) be prepared with critical thoughts and reflections for our weekly discussions of each theory.
-If you would like to complete these opportunities, I'd be happy to discuss early in the semester how to read empirical journal articles, which is an essential skill to have as a social science student.
+If you would like to complete this opportunity, I'd be happy to discuss early in the semester how to read empirical journal articles, which is an essential skill to have as a social science student.
 These extra credit worksheets will be primarily graded for completion, but lower scores can be obtained if the worksheets are not filled out satisfactorily or to completion.
-Each worksheet is worth 4 points, for an optional semester total of 36 (!) possible points.
-Each empirical article worksheet is due at 12:50pm (before class) on the due date (Tuesday before we discuss the theory).
+The submission is worth 10 points.
+The extra credit is due at midnight on 5/8.